APLMOOC/APLMOOC/docs/course/ch6/part2.md

 136 153 171 190 210
 231 253 276 300 325

-      ⍝ Pairing of 1-cells of v and 1-cells of M N({⍺,'-',⍵}⍤(1 1))M
+      ⍝ Pairing of 1-cells of N and 1-cells of M N({⍺,'-',⍵}⍤(1 1))M
   1   3   6  10  15 -  1  2  3  4  5
  21  28  36  45  55 -  6  7  8  9 10